DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 # Role Of Seed Capital in Economic Development

 An essay on transformation impact of seed capital for entrepreneurs and it's cascading effect on regional economic development.
+Focusing on Canada, I'll show that VCs are flush with cash but do not allocate enough to seed and pre-seed ventures, and consequently fail to generate comparable returns to US VCs, or stock indices.

+Allocating more VC to seed stage companies gives founders a risk-taking runway and encourages talented people to take necessary risks to start a company.

 By *Derek Braid*, aka [@Royal_Arse](https://twitter.com/Royal_Arse/status/818476729022955520).

+## Runway: Put Founders First

+Put yourself in the shoes of a talented, ambitious person, lets call her Linda.

+Linda is an educated mother of 2.
+She has a background in a STEM field, and has domain expertise in finance.
+She is gainfully employed at a large bank, but sees inefficiency that software could eliminate.

+Linda has two colleagues, one a former university roommate, another current coworker, with an itch to start a startup and would make great co-founders.

+### How to Start a Startup?

+What steps should they take to break off and start their own business?
+They should quit their job to give 100% focus on building their new business.
+Committing full-time and attention to the new task must be all encompassing in order to succeed!
+Therefore they must give up their income and sacrifice for their passion.

+There's a problem: they have `good jobs`, and families, and mortgages, etc.  Like most people under 50, they have limited savings.
+They need a runway.

+Without a runway, founders are essentially risking their financial livelihoods to start a business.
+This seems perverse in a culture that desires more small businesses.

+These founders might have to move back in with their parents!
+That happened to @alec_levin and his girlfriend who resorted to moving back home with their parents while trying to start a startup.
+[Alec says](https://medium.com/@alec_levin/losing-a-home-and-the-value-of-a-dollar-661bb0b1164a#.xkbbjzyux):

+> Going back to my parents’ home was one of the hardest things I’ve done.

+He continues to describe the great sacrifices required to start a company, and get some cash flow:

+> At one point I started delivering food for Hurrier on my bike...
+I froze my ass off for a few months delivering food downtown for about $14 an hour.

+What if a small seed round enabled founders like Alec to focus more on their startup and less on immediate cash flow?

+Clearly the founders would benefit, and so would the economy.

+## Seed is the Runway

+Seed capital is the runway that lubricates capitalism.

+It is the *minimum basic income* to allow founders to eat and sleep in their home without moving back in with their parents, or squatting with 5+ roommates in a small house.

+Seed capital reduces the financial risks for startup founders.  $100k divided by 3 founders, means they can dedicate 1 year of their lives to nothing but building a new company and be paid just below median income (in Canada).

+This is the minimum basic income that someone earning 6-figures will accept to leave their job, take the personal and professional risks required to start a startup.

+And that is just to start!
+The risks are much greater and varied, but the most obvious impediment is that founders are scared of having $0 income.
+Eliminate this issue by allocating many small seed investments ($100k in exchange for 5-10% equity).

 ### VC in Canada 2016

 Some different numbers out there based on source.
+Bottom line: 2016 was an unremarkable year for founders (flat-ish growth), but a boom for VCs (record capital raised).

-[PWC][PWC]reports total VC deals up to 266, from 246 the year before.
+[PWC][PWC] reports total VC deals up to 266, from 246 the year before.
 Total investment of $2.2 billion ($1.7 billion USD) was flat year-over-year.
 By contrast, US VC deals and dollars dropped 16% and 20%, respectively.

 OMERS Ventures estimates that total VC invested into Canadian startups increased 15% year-over-year in 2016.
 Early-stage startups received most of that increase, while investment in late-stage companies contracted.
 Other data from [Thompson Reuters][TR], suggest:

-> 459 Canadian companies closed 571 rounds of financing totalling $3.7 billion.
+> 459 Canadian companies closed 571 rounds of financing totaling $3.7 billion.

 Methodology differences likely account for the contrasting figures, as TR includes "Investment by Canadian funds in non-Canadian companies" ($680 million, 92 deals), which (it appears) @OMERSVentures omits.